angular/webdriver-manager/README.md

 downloaded: `webdriver-manager update --versions.chrome=73.0.3683.68`.
 To find out the latest version, check out http://chromedriver.chromium.org/ .

-## The command line interface help commands
+## Command line interface --help commands

 To get a list of commands for webdriver-manager, use the help flag.